 The Industrial Revolution and World Wars perhaps accelerated the decline of the language, not helped by the infamous Welsh Not – signs hung around the necks of schoolchildren who dared speak Welsh during the 19th century.

 Now more than a fifth of the population of modern Cymru can speak or use Welsh.
 This figure doubles among children, helped by two major education acts passed during the 1900s.
 You’ll hear and see plenty of Welsh – Radio Cymru launched in 1977, and the television channel, S4C, began in 1982.
 There are also plenty of newspapers, regional radio stations and road signs in both English and Welsh.

 Welsh language music is celebrated and thriving across all genres today, and we even have a special day dedicated to enjoying it.
-Dydd Miwsig Cymru, or Welsh Language Music Day takes place on 8 February, and you can find gigs and happenings going on all over the country.
+Dydd Miwsig Cymru, or Welsh Language Music Day takes place in early February each year, and you can find gigs and happenings going on all over the country.
 If you've missed the day, don't worry - Welsh language music can (and should!) be enjoyed all year round, and there are a number of Welsh language Spotify playlists for your listening pleasure.
 Here's our man Huw Stephens to explain a little more about the day ...

 Easy Welsh phrases

 And the phrases you should look out for?
 Hello is the easily-remembered ‘helo’ and thank you is simply ‘diolch’.
 Here are some more simple words and phrases to get you started:

 Prynhawn da (Prin-houn dah): Good afternoon